Aabir265/Cricket-Match-Recommender/README.md

 │
 └── data/
     └── matches.csv

-The raw dataset is kept locally and is not committed to GitHub because of its large file size.
+The raw Cricsheet archive is kept locally and excluded from GitHub because of its large size.

-🚀 Getting Started
+▶️ How to Run
-1. Clone the repository
+Clone the repository
 git clone https://github.com/Aabir265/Cricket-Match-Recommender.git
-cd Cricket-Match-Recommender
+Move into the project directory cd Cricket-Match-Recommender
-2. Install dependencies
+Install dependencies
 pip install -r requirements.txt
-3. Prepare the dataset
+Prepare the dataset
 python download_and_prepare.py
-4. Run the recommender
+Run the recommendation system
 python main.py
 🔮 Future Improvements
-This project is still a work in progress.
-Planned improvements include:

- Build an interactive user preference system
+Build an interactive user preference interface

- Allow users to select their favourite players
+Allow users to select favourite players

- Allow users to select a preferred cricket format
+Allow users to select preferred cricket format

- Add an era/classic-cricket preference
+Add an era / classic cricket preference

- Improve the rivalry/excitement calculation
+Improve the opponent excitement calculation
 Add more match-specific features
 Include batting and bowling performances
+Detect close chases

- Detect memorable finishes and close chases
+Detect memorable finishes
+Identify Super Overs and dramatic endings

- Add links to available match highlights
+Add available match highlights links

- Build a simple web interface
+Build an interactive web application

- Improve personalization
+Improve recommendation explanations

- Experiment with feature weighting
+Introduce feature weighting

- Evaluate recommendation quality with real user feedback
+Collect real user feedback
+Experiment with hybrid recommendation systems
+Explore collaborative filtering once sufficient user interaction data is available 🧠 What I Learned

+Through this project, I gained practical experience with:

+Data collection and preparation
+Pandas DataFrames
+Data preprocessing
+Feature Engineering
+Creating numerical features from raw data
+Working with categorical data
+One-hot style encoding
+Building feature vectors
+Content-Based Recommendation
+Cosine Similarity
+Ranking recommendations
+Handling missing values
+Thinking about recommendation quality and user preferences Building an end-to-end recommendation workflow using Python and Scikit-learn

+One of the most valuable parts of the project was learning Feature Engineering for the first time and designing the features based on the characteristics of the actual cricket dataset rather than simply applying a pre-built model.

 📌 Current Status

 Work in Progress 🚧

-The core data preparation, feature engineering and first version of the cosine-similarity recommendation system are working.
-Currently, the system can:
-✓ Prepare historical India match data
-✓ Engineer numerical match features
+The current version successfully performs:

+✓ Data collection
+✓ Data preparation
+✓ Feature Engineering
-✓ Create a feature matrix
+✓ Feature matrix creation
-✓ Create a user preference vector
+✓ User preference vector creation
-✓ Calculate cosine similarity
-✓ Rank matches based on similarity
+✓ Cosine Similarity
+✓ Match ranking
+✓ Basic personalized recommendations

-The next stage is to make the recommendation system more personalized and eventually turn it into an interactive application.
+The next stage is to improve the recommendation logic and make the system interactive so users can choose their preferred:

-🎯 Project Motivation
-This project started from a simple question:

-"I want to watch an India cricket match from the past.
-Which one should I watch?"

-There are hundreds of matches to choose from, and different viewers may have completely different preferences.
-Someone might want:

-"Give me an intense India vs Australia Test."

-Another person might want:

-"Show me a classic Sachin Tendulkar match."

-Someone else might prefer:

-"Give me a recent high-pressure T20I."

-The goal is to eventually make the recommendation system flexible enough to understand these different preferences.
+Era
+Format
+Players
+Intensity
+Opponents

+and receive a personalized list of India cricket matches worth watching.

+📜 License

+This project is intended for educational, experimental, and portfolio purposes.

 👨‍💻 Author

 Aabir Sharma
-Built as a project to explore:

-Machine Learning
+Computer Engineering Student | AI & Machine Learning Enthusiast

-Recommendation Systems

-Feature Engineering

-Data Analysis

-Sports Analytics

-⭐ If you find the project interesting, feel free to explore the code or suggest improvements.
-Built with Python, cricket, and a lot of curiosity. 🏏